By visiting our site, you agree to our privacy policy regarding cookies, tracking statistics, etc. Read more

 Temiloluwa Abiola

-By Temiloluwa Abiola 20 Min Read
+20 Min Read

-Ibrahim Babangida’s net worth is estimated to be over $5 billion (₦2.2 trillion), making him the second richest politician in Nigeria after the current president, Bola Ahmed Tinubu.
+Ibrahim Babangida’s net worth is estimated to be over $5 billion (₦2.2 trillion), making him the second richest politician in Nigeria after the current president, Bola Ahmed Tinubu

 Babangida’s reign as Nigeria’s military leader followed the tenure of Muhammadu Buhari, leaving an indelible mark on the nation’s history.